IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 This profile describes the use of document subscription and notification mechanisms for mobile applications.
 In a similar way to the DSUB profile, a subscription is made in order to receive a notification when a document publication event matches the metadata expressed in the subscription.
 This profile includes a model that can be applied in a RESTful-only environment or it can be grouped with different nonmobile profiles (eg. [XDS.b](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html), [DSUB](https://profiles.ihe.net/ITI/TF/Volume1/ch-26.html) ).

+This profile is compliant with [HL7 FHIR Release 4.3.0](http://www.hl7.org/FHIR/R4B).
+For this  FHIR version it is available the [Subscriptions R5 Backport IG](http://build.fhir.org/ig/HL7/fhir-subscription-backport-ig/index.html).

 <a name="actors-and-transactions"> </a>

 ## 1:54.1 DSUBm Actors, Transactions, and Content Modules